Electoral history of Bill de Blasio

-This is the electoral history of Bill de Blasio, the 109th Mayor of New York City since 2014.
+This is the electoral history of Bill de Blasio, the 109th Mayor of New York City, in office from 2014 to 2022.
 Previously, he represented the 39th district in Brooklyn in the New York City Council from 2002 to 2009 and served as the 3rd Public Advocate of New York City from 2010 to 2013.
 He briefly ran for the Democratic presidential nomination in the 2020 United States presidential election.